smart-edge-open/edgeapps/applications/albaspot/README.md

 The `inventory.yml` file needs to be adjusted to your needs.
-The following is an example used to prepare a minimal single node OpenNESS deployment for AlbaSpot (change the cluster name and the IP addresses according to your node settings):
+The following is an example used to prepare a minimal single node OpenNESS deployment for AlbaSpot (change the cluster name and the IP addresses - xxx.xxx.xxx.xxx - according to your node settings):

 ```yaml
 all: